ntswamp/proof-of-kill/README.md

 **Prepare Multiple Terminals**

 You want to simulate multiple nodes of a P2P network by openning multiple terminal windows.
-If you are using VScode, this goal can be easily achieved tapping `Split Terminal` button in the upper right-hand corner of default terminal window.
+If you are using VScode, this goal can be easily achieved tapping `Split Terminal` button in the upper right-hand corner of the default terminal window.
->If nodes can't find each other, turn off firewall and try again.
+>If nodes can't find each other, turn off firewall and retry.

 ![Screenshot 2021-09-16 113610](https://user-images.githubusercontent.com/50705651/133540241-1bf10cb4-11fd-4457-aa42-92e427ada100.jpg)